Aberdeen Airport: Development since the 2000s

 Until March 2005, aircraft were not allowed to take-off or land between 22:30 and 06:00 local time due to noise constraints.
 The city council overturned this curfew, however, despite some Dyce residents' objections, and the airport is now open 24 hours a day to fixed-wing aircraft with a quota count of QC4 or below, and the overnight restrictions still apply to helicopters.

 General aviation flight training for private pilots licences takes place from the east side of the airport.
 Signature Flight Support also handles most of the private flights and corporate jets that park on the Eastside Apron.
 An air ambulance (fixed wing) is based on the eastside in a dedicated hangar, Gama Aviation operates the Super King-Air aircraft.
 There is an additional air ambulance Eurocopter EC135 helicopter based at the airport for use during daylight hours to attend emergency incidents.

 Aberdeen, being a major city in the oil industry has a number of oil company charter flights, these have included flights to South America and also Korea (via Abu Dhabi).
 Flights from the USA are regular visitors as well as the occasional military or VVIP flight.

-In May 2011, the Aberdeen airport gained direct connectivity to Central Asia.
-Azerbaijan Airlines commenced an Airbus A319 service to Baku, facilitating ties between the oil and gas businesses of the Scottish city and Azerbaijan.
-In October of the same year, a 124-metre extension to the main runway at the airport was opened, almost eight months ahead of schedule.
+In May 2011, Azerbaijan Airlines commenced service to Baku, another important city in the oil industry.
+The carrier flew an Airbus A319 on the route.
+Five months later, a 124-metre extension to the main runway at the airport was opened, almost eight months ahead of schedule.
+Azerbaijan Airlines discontinued its flight to Baku in October 2012.

-After less than two years of operation, Azerbaijan Airlines decided to conclude its Baku flight in October 2012, seeking to focus on its London route instead.
 On 8 January 2013, the airport was renamed Aberdeen International Airport.

-In October 2014, Heathrow Airport Holdings reached an agreement to sell the airport, together with Southampton and Glasgow, to a consortium of Ferrovial and Macquarie Group for £1 billion.
+In October 2014, Heathrow Airport Holdings reached an agreement to sell the airport, together with Southampton and Glasgow, to AGS Airports for £1 billion.
 The airport handles around 500,000 passengers per year by helicopter for the North Sea oil fields. making it the world's busiest heliport.

 A total of just under 3.1 million passengers used the airport in 2017, an increase of 4.6% compared with 2016.
 The airport's Master Plan 2013 forecast growth to 5.09 million passengers a year by 2040.
-A major three-year project (2016-2019) aims to transform the passenger terminal and increase space by 50%.
+A major three-year project (2016–2019) aims to transform the passenger terminal and increase space by 50%.

 In 2019 the airport was ranked worst in Scotland and sixth worst in the UK by Which? magazine in a ranking of 30 airports for customer satisfaction, with a score of 50%.
 Edinburgh performed better on 61% while Glasgow International achieved the top rank in Scotland at 64%.
-In February, Easyjet announced that they will axe their Aberdeen to Gatwick service.
-In December 2020, easyJet announced that they would reverse this decision and would restart flights to Gatwick Airport in May 2021.
+In the 2023 edition of the survey Aberdeen was ranked second in Scotland with a score of 55%.